paulchambaz/taiga-cli/README.md

   projects           Refresh and print the project list

 Projects:
-  project-demo  Run command on project-demo
+  demo  Run command on demo

 Options:
   --help             Print the help message and exit --version          Print the version and exit
 ```

-*Do note that project-demo is a placehold and that your actual taiga project will be listed in the projects section.*
+*Do note that demo is a placehold and that your actual taiga project will be listed in the projects section.*

 ## Building